replayio/docs/src/app/test-runners/playwright/node.md

 In this configuration, you’ll use the `getExecutablePath()` function from `@replayio/playwright` to ensure the Replay-enabled browser is used.

 <Callout type="info" emoji="👉">
- Passing the `RECORD_ALL_CONTENT: 1`  is only required for Replay Firefox.
+ Passing the `RECORD_ALL_CONTENT: 1`  is only required for Replay Chromium.
 </Callout>

 ## Metadata